Guruprasadbhat2003/SmartReads/SmartReads/README.md

-# BookIQ: ML-Based Book Recommendation System
+# SmartReads: ML-Based Book Recommendation System

-BookIQ is a sophisticated book recommendation system that leverages machine learning algorithms to provide personalized book recommendations based on user preferences and book similarities.
+SmartReads is a sophisticated book recommendation system that leverages machine learning algorithms to provide personalized book recommendations based on user preferences and book similarities.

 ## Features